IDIES Seed Funding Initiative

 - Involve data science and data-intensive techniques and analysis as part of the core research

-Eligible applicants are faculty and research scientists from multiple (at least two) departments at the Johns Hopkins University who can serve as Principal and Co-Investigators, and who have not previously been selected to receive an IDIES Seed Funding Program award for the same collaboration and/or project in the past.
+Eligible applicants are faculty and research scientists at the Johns Hopkins University who can serve as Principal and Co-Investigators, and who have not previously been selected to receive an IDIES Seed Funding Program award for the same collaboration and/or project in the past.
+Preference is for early-career faculty, and projects that are interdisciplinary and stretch across the University.

 Obligations of Award Recipients